jamesb93/reconstruction_error/dscrape.md

 It will be important to discuss the machinations over analysis and how to produce meaningful descriptors.
 A story could be told showing how different descriptors fail to give some sort of clarity, and how dimensioanlity reduction on a set of more abstract data rendered more useful results.
 Again, the 'magic' of the computer transforming numbers into something else.

+## 06/09/19

+Today I worked extensively on fleshing out how each cluster functions and listening to the inherent behaviours that can be found in the sub clusters.
+This went beyond just listening and labelling toward a process of trying to imagine compositional mechanisms and transformations that could be applied to each cluster within the Framework of a clustering hierarchy.

+An interesting occurance was that **after** making some more detailed notes on clusters which I thought had more long term compositional fruit, I went back and listened to some of the `short_spines` and went about looking which clusters they belonged to.
+On more than one occasion I found clusters that I was interested in contained spines I had selected much earlier and I think that this somehow gives validity to the use of dimensionality reduction and clustering to create hierarchies and groupings.